Sanibel Island and Captiva Island Florida Travel Guide

-Sanibel Island is an island located on the Gulf Coast of Florida, just offshore of Fort Myers.
+Sanibel Island and Captiva Island are islands located on the Gulf Coast of Florida, just offshore of Fort Myers.
 At the 2000 US consensus, it had an estimated population of 6,064 people.
 Sanibel is a barrier island located within Lee County.
 It’s a collection of sand on the leeward side of the Gulf Stream from the more solid coral rock of Pine Island.

 The city of Sanibel comprises the entire island, and most of the city proper is located on the east end of the island.
 In May 1963, the Sanibel causeway was built to replace the ferry, after which the residents fought back against overdevelopment by establishing the Sanibel Comprehensive Land Use Plan in 1974 to help maintain a balance between development and preservation of the island's ecology.
 A new bridge with a greater height but without a bascule (drawbridge), open for tall boats and sailboats, was completed in late 2007.